WHERE TO SAIL IN CROATIA?

 1. Book your yacht holidays early

-Take the advantage of first minute prices on bareboat charters in Croatia and book your boat early at a reliable yacht charter agency.
-Most boats and skippered yachts are still available in preseason so you can choose among a wide range of sailing charters from best sailing destinations in Croatia.
+Take the advantage of first minute prices on bareboat charters in Croatia and book your boat early with a reliable yacht charter agency or a charter broker.
+Most boats and skippered yachts are still available in preseason so you can choose among a wide range of charters from budget yachts to luxury catamarans.

 Check with your agent for the exact cost for a sailing holiday and beforehand specify what you wish to have included on board (Wi-fi, SUP, Hostess, Cook, Water toys,...).
-Luxury yacht charters in Croatia already come with multitude of inclusions on board.
-Most of crewed catamarans in Croatia as well.
+Crewed yacht charters already come with multitude of onboard inclusions.
 Don't let the unexpected costs surprise you.
-Most of the skippers in Croatia are multilingual, but they get booked fast as well.
+Best skippers in Croatia get booked early as well, so hurry up and book best crew for your charter holiday in Croatia

 2. Hire a Sailboat or Catamaran

 Motor yachts are definitively faster then catamarans or sailboats, but if you are ecologically oriented, and prefer smooth sailing over noisy motoring rather go for sailing charters.
 Although wide catamarans assure more privacy and space on board, sailing experience on a sailing boat is definitively more authentic and fun.
 Plus a sailboat needs less wind to get moving.
-Chartering catamaran In Croatia might bring higher overall costs for the week, but you will get to enjoy extra onboard comfort and exclusivity.
-However, newer sailboat models provide surprisingly spacious cockpit and interior with impressive volumes.
+Croatia catamaran charter might bring higher overall costsbut you will get to enjoy exclusivity and onboard comfort.
+However, newer yacht models provide surprisingly spacious cockpit and interior with impressive volumes.

-The average price of a sailing catamaran in Croatia is between 5.000 and 6.000 euros per week within the high season months July and August.
+The average price of a catamaran charter in Croatia is between 5.500 and 6.500 euros per week within the high season months July and August.
 Shoulder season (June, September) between 3.500€ and 5.000€ per week.

 3. Take your trip in summer months